asam-ev/.github/profile/CONTRIBUTING.md

 ### Convert into 'real' pull request

-Once you are done with your changes and all reviews took place, [convert the draft to a pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/changing-the-stage-of-a-pull-request).
+Once you are done with your changes and all reviews have taken place, [convert the draft to a pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/changing-the-stage-of-a-pull-request).

 By this, the change control board (CCB) knows that you are done with your work and that the pull request is ready for review and merge.

-The CCB is a subgroup of experts from the project and responsible for internal alignment of topics, release management and approval/review of pull requests:
+The CCB is a subgroup of experts from the project and is responsible for internal alignment of topics, release management, and approval/review of pull requests:
 - Issue and MR/PR review
 - Classification of issues
 - Assignment of issues to solution developer(s)